Cat Sitting: the Perfect Alternative to a Cattery

 Cat sitting services

-Catteries – Professional organisations to care for your pet cats, on their premises, for a daily charge.
+Professional organisations to care for your pet cats, on their premises, for a daily charge.
+You need to check locally to see what is the going rate for catteries.

-During the meeting it will be beneficial to discuss any pertinent notes on your cats behaviour, feeding regimen, when they like to go out (and come back in), and other daily routines like sleeping patterns, their favourite toys and methods of play.
+During the meeting it is beneficial to discuss any pertinent notes on your cats behaviour.
+Make sure you brief on the feeding regimen, when they like to go out (and come back in).
+Include other daily routines like sleeping patterns, their favourite toys and methods of play.
+To help you prepare and learn more about what a house sitter does click this link.

 To find checked live-in cat sitters register with HouseSitMatch.com as a homeowner and look on our Find a House sitter directory.